taejaehan/Cordova-Kakaotalk-Plugin/README.md

 - https://github.com/gnustory/cordova_plugin-KakaoLinkPlugin

-Make sure you've registered your Facebook app with Kakao and have an KAKAO_APP_KEY
+Make sure you've registered your Kakao app with Kakao and have an KAKAO_APP_KEY

 - https://developers.kakao.com